gustavorochanet/transfer-batch-processing/README.md

 ## Features

 - **Load transactions from a CSV file**: Transaction data is streamed in and processed for better performance, especially for large files.
-- **Store transactions in memory**: Transactions are stored using a `TransactionStorage` class that decouples file reading from processing.
+- **Store transactions in memory**: The `TransactionStorage` class stores transactions in memory, but the storage abstraction via the `ITransactionStorage` interface supports alternative storage backends (e.g., NoSQL databases).
 - **Remove the highest transaction**: The application identifies and removes the transaction with the highest amount.
 - **Calculate commissions for each account**: Commissions are calculated at a rate of 10% of the total transaction amount per account.
 - **Output results with 2 decimal precision**: Results are displayed with proper formatting for precision.